-Obviously, not all your patients will follow you to concierge medicine, but in our experience, if you have cared for your patients well, enough will follow you to make it a worthwhile move.
+Obviously, not all your patients will follow you to concierge medicine — that's one of the primary challenges of making the switch — but in our experience, if you have cared for your patients well, enough will follow you to make it a worthwhile move.

 2. Convert your current practice.

-Another option for going concierge is to convert your own or your independent, multi-physician practice to a concierge model.
+Another option for becoming a concierge doctor is to convert your own or your independent, multi-physician practice to a concierge medicine model.
 This might seem like the most straightforward of your options, but it is not the simplest.